Alchi

-Alchi is a village in the Leh district of Ladakh, India.
-It is located in the Likir tehsil, on the banks of the Indus River 70 km (43.49miles) downstream from the capital Leh.
+Alchi is a village in the Sham district of Ladakh, India.
+It is located in the Saspol tehsil, on the banks of the Indus River 70 km (43.49miles) downstream from the capital Leh.
 Unlike the other gompas in Ladakh, Alchi is situated on lowland, not on a hilltop.

 The Alchi Monastery or Alchi Gompa lies about 65 km (40.3miles) from Leh on the banks of the Indus River.

 History

+Alchi has long been distinguished by its isolation and rich heritage.
+In ancient times, access to the village was possible only via a hanging bridge made of ropes and sticks.
+To preserve their exclusivity, the villagers would often remove the bridge, deterring unwanted visitors.
+Those wishing to enter had to call out to the locals to lower the bridge, often waiting in patience while the residents delayed their response.
+This practice gave rise to the name Halchi from "Ha", the sound made in response, and "lchid", meaning heavy or late, marking the villagers as slow responders.
+Over time, the name evolved into Alchi, the form known today.

-The village is famous for the existence of one of the oldest monasteries in Ladakh (a national heritage) Alchi Monastery, mainly known for its magnificent and well-preserved 11th- or 12th-century wall paintings, all in an Indo-Himalayan style.
-The monastery houses thousands of rare and unique sculptures and paintings back to 11th century Western Tibet.
+The village has one of the oldest monasteries in Ladakh (a national heritage) Alchi Monastery, mainly known for its magnificent and well-preserved 11th- or 12th-century wall paintings, all in an Indo-Himalayan style.
+The monastery houses thousands of rare and unique sculptures and paintings back to 11th-century Western Tibet.

 Demographics

 According to the 2011 census of India, Alchi has 145 households.
 The effective literacy rate (i.e. the literacy rate of population excluding children aged 6 and below) is 72.51%.